justinlecorre/Cohort-Analysis/README.md

 How to read:

 - Each row represents a cohort of customers - 'Cohort' on this chart refers to the year & month in which a group of customers made their first ever purchase
-- Each column represents the number of months passed since the first purchase - Showing how many customers from a cohort made another purchase and how many months after their first purchase this occurred
+- Each column represents the number of months passed since the first purchase - Thus showing how many customers from a cohort returned to make another purchase and how many months after their first purchase this occurred

 For example, looking down the columns, 37% of the customers acquired in December 2010 returned 1 month after their first purchase which is higher than all the other cohorts.